Your Application Process

 Information on how to apply for a credential assessment is provided below.
 More detailed information on the credential assessment process is provided in the Credential Assessment Application Guide for IENs.
 If you have questions not answered in the Guide, please contact the CLPNM by email or by phone at 204-663-1212 or 1-877-663-1212 toll free.

 Before you apply for a credential assessment, please be sure that you meet all the following requirements.

 - You must be a legal resident of Manitoba and be allowed to work and to be educated in Manitoba.

-- You must be able to provide evidence of having practiced as a nurse within the previous eight years.
-If you have never practiced as a nurse, you must provide evidence of graduating from an entry-level nursing program four years ago or less.
+- You must be able to provide evidence of having practised as a nurse within the previous eight years.
+If you have never practised as a nurse, you must provide evidence of graduating from an entry-level nursing program four years ago or less.

 - You must be able to provide evidence of having achieved the required language proficiency test scores from one of the English or French Board-approved language proficiency tests.
 For more information about language requirements please see here.

 If you are an internationally educated nurse, the first step in the process is to open a file with the National Nursing Assessment Service (NNAS) and then to send your documents and credentials to the NNAS using its centralized online application portal.
 The NNAS will review your nursing education, and provide a report to the CLPNM.
 For information on the NNAS application process, please see the NNAS website.

 Once the NNAS has issued an advisory report to the CLPNM, you will be ready to apply to the CLPNM for a credential assessment.
 Please use the forms below.
 Forms received that do not match those currently available on this website cannot be accepted.
 These forms were last updated December 8, 2017.